jasonm/jasonm.github.com/source/_posts/2011-12-10-bulk-populating-twitter-lists.markdown

 And you're done!
 Go check out your list.

-This could be wrapped up in a Twitter-authed app, which I'll leave as an exercise.
+This could be wrapped up into a Twitter-authed app, which I'll leave as an exercise.